Discussion with Professionals on Making a Living

 Chair: Hans Petch (Anglia Ruskin University)

-This workshop is designed to invite an open discussion on making a living from creative practice, by bringing together practitioners and professionals working in film, illustration and contemporary art.
-The focus will be on commissioning art (or artistic research) and working with agents.
-This will be discussed from both institutional and individual perspectives.
-This workshop is aimed at industry professionals and organisations wishing to learn more about commissioning artists, CSA alumni and postgraduate art students.
+This workshop was designed to invite an open discussion on making a living from creative practice, by bringing together practitioners and professionals working in film, illustration and contemporary art.
+The focus was on commissioning art (or artistic research) and working with agents.
+This focus was discussed from both institutional and individual perspectives.
+The workshop was aimed at industry professionals and organisations wishing to learn more about commissioning artists, CSA alumni and postgraduate art students.

 (CEO Ffilm Cymru Wales)